- Mountain lions are often referred to as pumas, panthers, or cougars depending on geographical location.

 The mountain lion (Puma concolor) is also known as the cougar, panther, or puma.
 The cougar is one of the big cat species native to North America.
 Some people call it “America’s lion.”

+Mountain lions are about half the size of lions, but they can run up to 50 mph while lions can run only 37 mph.
+Mountain lions are also great jumpers and swimmers.
 Mountain lions don’t have a bite force quite as strong as the lions, but they still have plenty of force – about 400 PSI.
 That’s about two and a half times stronger than a human.
 They also have strong claws and teeth.
-Thus, despite their smaller size and weaker bite, mountain lions could still kill you
+Thus, despite their smaller size and weaker bite, mountain lions could still kill you.
+Cougars are stealthy night hunters who pounce on prey and kill with a bite to the spinal cord.

 Since the humans were crossing the land bridge from Asia some 40,000 years ago, mountain lions were roaming the Americas, throughout the various countries of North and South.
 The big cats originated from a common ancestor shared with the African cheetah and American jaguarundi.